sanjaynesan-05/AI-Powered-Study-Assistant/README.md

 4. **Access the Application**
    - Open http://127.0.0.1:3001 in your browser
-   - Navigate to AI Mentor page
+   - Create an account or login
-   - Start chatting with your AI study assistant!
+   - Explore all the responsive features on different devices!

-## �🏗️ Project Structure
+## 🏗️ Project Structure

-The project is divided into two main parts: the backend and the frontend.
-Below is an overview of the directory structure:
+The project is architected with a modern, responsive frontend and a robust backend API:

 ```
 ├── backend/                    # Node.js + Express API server